uros7251/uros7251.github.io/docs/_posts/2023-07-30-Keplers-problem.md

 \end{equation*}$$

-Since $\alpha$ is arbitrary (it is only important to determine the corresponding $\beta$ that does not change the equations of motion), we can conclude the relationship between the period and the length of the major axis.
+Since $\alpha$ is arbitrary (it is only important to determine the corresponding $\beta$ that does not change the equations of motion), we can infer the relationship between the period and the length of the major axis - namely the one suggested by the third Kepler's law.

+To provide a rather silly example, say that Earth completes its revolution around the Sun in 1 second tracing an ellipse with major-semiaxis of length 1 meter.
+It turns out that the governing equation of motion remains unchanged if we instead decide to measure distance and time in centimeters and milliseconds, respectively.
+Thus, they "allow" existence of another planet which goes around the Sun in 1 ms along the ellipse with major semi-axis of lenght 1 cm.

 [^1]: Note that the numerical value of the gravitational constant depends on the units used.